DestinyofYeet/PasswordManager/README.md

 2. Then install the dependencies

+    On Windows:
     $ py -3.x -m pip intall -r requirements.txt

+    On Linux:
+    $ python3 -m pip install -r requirements.txt

 3. Starting the program is also very simple

+    On windows:
     $ py -3.x main.py

+    On Linux:
+    $ python3 main.py